silvanbrenner/camunda-csharp-client/csharp-client/docs/TaskApi.md

 # **GetRenderedForm**
 > System.IO.Stream GetRenderedForm (string id)

+Get Rendered Form

 Retrieves the rendered form for a task.
-This method can be used to get the HTML rendering of a [Generated Task Form](https://docs.camunda.org/manual/7.14/user-guide/task-forms/#generated-task-forms).
+This method can be used to get the HTML rendering of a [Generated Task Form](https://docs.camunda.org/manual/7.15/user-guide/task-forms/#generated-task-forms).

 ### Example
 ```csharp